All Episodes

 Yes, and the floor, sir, is yours.

-Well, I was just on on X today, and I saw this really great post from an employee at the Claremont Institute.
+Well, I was just on X today, and I saw this really great post from an employee at the Claremont Institute.

-She's the Lincoln fellow.
+She's the Lincoln Fellow.

-Uh Inez Stepman, I believe that's the way you pronounce her name.
+Inez Stepman, I believe that's the way you pronounce her name.

-She claims that she's an anti-feminist, a Palo uh alto disrespector, so I guess she's ex-Stanford.
+She claims that she's an anti-feminist, a Palo Alto disrespecter.

-But she wrote a quick little introduction to what life is like in the National Guarded, the National Guard guarded DC.
+But she wrote a quick little introduction to what life is like in the National Guarded, the National Guard-guarded D.C.
+She said, There's not a single solitary bum in or around Union Station.

 I've never seen this in my life.